 |The Median Gender Pay Gap||0%|

-The proportion of males receiving bonus pay is slightly higher than the proportion of females receiving bonus pay, due to a significantly higher number of women employed overall, and small pool of employees included in this calculation.
+The proportion of males receiving bonus pay is slightly higher than the proportion of females receiving bonus pay due to the significantly higher number of women employed overall, and small pool of employees included in this calculation.

 The results show that there are significantly more females, and a similar split of males and females in each quartile.

 The general workforce of the cleaning industry is historically largely female dominated and subject to TUPE regulations (transfer of undertakings).
 Under TUPE cleaning staff are transferred by law, maintaining pay rates and hours, from one cleaning provider to another when a contract is transferred or awarded.
-The vast majority of our workforce is cleaning staff (96% of relevant staff at the snapshot date).
+The vast majority of our employees are cleaning operatives (96% of relevant staff at the snapshot date).
 Accordingly, under TUPE regulations there is restricted opportunity to address a gender pay gap should it arise in this section of our work force.

 The company prides itself as an equal opportunities employer.
 Pay awards and advancement within the company is not dependent on gender.
 The company does not operate a policy of either positive or negative discrimination for any position or for any reason, including race, religion, ethnic origin or gender.